Welcome to Our ChatGPT Codex Review

 Q: Can I use ChatGPT Codex with my existing IDE?

 A: Yes.
 Codex has a native VS Code extension that also works with Cursor, Windsurf, and VSCodium.
-JetBrains IDE support is available through the terminal integration.
-You can also run Codex CLI alongside any editor since it works directly on your file system.
+JetBrains IDE support is

-π― Final Verdict: Should You Use ChatGPT Codex?
+๐ฏ Final Verdict: Should You Use ChatGPT Codex?

-Use Claude Code instead if: You want interactive coding sessions, need mature MCP integrations, or require the absolute highest accuracy.
+Use Claude Code instead if: You want

 Ready to try it?
 Install Codex: npm i -g @openai/codex